Personal information means information about an identifiable individual such as their name, contact details, income, or employment details.

 If you are not satisfied with our response to your concern, you can contact the Privacy Commissioner:

 PO Box 10094

-The Office of the Ombudsman handles complaints and investigates the administrative conduct of state sector agencies, including in relation to official information requests.
+The Office of the Ombudsman handles complaints and investigates the administrative conduct of state sector agencies.
+It also handles complaints about official information requests.